SpecAware: A Spectral-Content Aware Foundation Model for Unifying Multi-Sensor Learning in Hyperspectral Remote Sensing Mapping: Proposed Methodology

 \subsection{Metadata- and content-aware encoding}

-As shown in Figure \ref{fig:1}, considering an HSI image $X$, the spectral feature distribution is shaped by the interplay between its meta-attributes (e.g., sensor type, data processing level) and its semantic content (e.g., the land-cover types depicted, such as trees, buildings, or water).
-To address this duality, and inspired by the Copernicus-FM model \citep{wangUnifiedCopernicusFoundation2025}, we propose a meta-feature joint encoding module, the architecture of which is detailed in Figure \ref{fig:4}.
+As shown in Figure~\ref{fig:GA}, considering an HSI image $X$, the spectral feature distribution is shaped by the interplay between its meta-attributes (e.g., sensor type, data processing level) and its semantic content (e.g., the land-cover types depicted, such as trees, buildings, or water).
+To address this duality, and inspired by the Copernicus-FM model \citep{wangUnifiedCopernicusFoundation2025}, we propose a meta-feature joint encoding module, the architecture of which is detailed in Figure~\ref{fig:encoding}.
 This module fuses these metadata and content factors into a unified conditioning vector.
 This vector, in turn, drives the hypernetworks to dynamically generate instance-adaptive encoding weights tailored specifically for each input image from different HSI sensors with different data levels.

-Firstly, HSI data are characterized by a large number of spectral bands $C$, where the value at each wavelength carries significant physical meaning.
-Thereby, inspired by the Aurora model \citep{bodnarFoundationModelEarth2025}, we use a Fourier encoding method to encode the wavelength of each band $\lambda\in\left\{\lambda_1,\ldots,\lambda_C\right\}$ into a $d$-dimensional vector $E_{wl}$: where $\lambda_i \in \mathbb{R}^{C \times d}$ are log-spaced values between the minimum and maximum wavelength values:
+Firstly, HSI data are characterized by a large number of spectral bands $C$, and each associated with a physically meaningful wavelength.
+Thereby, inspired by the Aurora model \citep{bodnarFoundationModelEarth2025}, we apply Fourier encoding method to encode the wavelength of each band $\lambda\in\left\{\lambda_1,\ldots,\lambda_C\right\}$ into a $d$-dimensional vector $E_{wl} \in \mathbb{R}^{C \times d}$.
+For example, AVIRIS-3 sensor contains bands centered at wavelengths ranging from 390 nm to 2493 nm (e.g., 390, 397, …, 2493): where $\omega_i$ are log-spaced values between the minimum and maximum wavelength values:

-For most hyperspectral sensors, the spectral wavelength range is generally between 0.350 and 2.550 \textmu m.
-Therefore, we set the minimum value $\lambda_{min}$ to 0.350 and the maximum value $\lambda_{max}$ to 2.550.
+For most hyperspectral sensors, the spectral wavelength range is generally between 350 and 2550 nm.
+Therefore, we set the minimum value $\omega_{min}$ to 350 and the maximum value $\omega_{max}$ to 2550.

-The full width at half maximum (FWHM), denoted as $\delta\in\left\{\delta_1,\ldots,\delta_C\right\}$, is a complementary attribute to the center wavelength, characterizing the width of a sensor’s spectral response, and thereby indicating its spectral resolution.
-Thus, we utilize a simple multilayer perception ($MLP$) to encode this critical attribute as $E_{FWHM}$:
+FWHM, denoted as $\delta\in\left\{\delta_1,\ldots,\delta_C\right\}$, is a complementary attribute to the center wavelength, characterizing the width of a sensor's spectral response, and thereby indicating its spectral resolution.
+Thus, we utilize a simple multilayer perceptron ($MLP$) to encode this critical attribute as $E_{FWHM}$.
+For instance, the FWHM of AVIRIS-3 ranges from 8.30 nm to 7.62 nm across its spectral range: